sudhanshuagarwal06/ckad/doc/multiContainerPod_podObservability_podDesign.md

 ```

 ## CronJob
-CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
-One CronJob object is like one line of a crontab (cron table) file on a Unix system.
-It runs a Job periodically on a given schedule, written in Cron format.
+A CronJob in Kubernetes is designed for performing regular scheduled tasks, such as backups or report generation.
+It functions similarly to a line in a crontab file on Unix systems, running a Job periodically according to a specified schedule in Cron format.

-CronJobs have limitations and idiosyncrasies.
-For example, in certain circumstances, a single CronJob can create multiple concurrent Jobs.
-See the limitations below.
+**Limitations**: CronJobs have certain limitations, such as the potential for a single CronJob to create multiple concurrent Jobs under specific circumstances.

+### Example CronJob Manifest
 ```yaml
 apiVersion: batch/v1
 kind: CronJob